freenas/freenas-docs/userguide/jails.rst

    correct.

-   The only time an IP address and mask are required for the bridge is when the jail will be on a different network than the %brand% system.
-For example, if the %brand% system is on the *10.0.0.0/24* network and the jail will be on the *192.168.0.0/24* network, set the "IPv4 bridge address" and "IPv4 bridge netmask" fields for the jail.
+   The only time an IP address and mask are required for the bridge is when the jail will be on a different network than the FreeNAS® system.
+For example, if the FreeNAS® system is on the *10.0.0.0/24* network and the jail will be on the *192.168.0.0/24* network, set the "IPv4 bridge address" and "IPv4 bridge netmask" fields for the jail.